Ron Hines DVM PhD

 If your pet is carrying a leg or reluctant to use one, the problem is probably not the generalized arthritis of old age.

-Cats do not tolerate common pain medications well.
-In all other species, NSAIDs (Non-steroidal anti-inflammatory drugs like Rimadyl® = Zenecarp® = carprofen) are the first choice in the relief of arthritis inflammation and pain.
-Cats do not metabolize or react to these drugs like dogs and humans do (ref).
-So they are dangerous to give to your cat for prolonged periods (at least at the dose and frequency with which they are given to dogs).
+Cats do not tolerate repeated doses of the common NSAID pain medications as well as dogs or humans do.
+Tylenol®/acetaminophen is toxic to cats as well.
+In all other domestics species and humans, NSAIDs (Non-steroidal anti-inflammatory drugs like Rimadyl®/carprofen or meloxicam) are the first choice in the relief of arthritis inflammation and pain.
+Cats do not metabolize or react to these drugs like dogs and humans do.
+So they are dangerous to give to your cat for prolonged periods (at least at the doses and frequencies at which they are given to dogs and humans).
 When you decide that the benefits of a pain-free (and possibly shorter) life outweigh things as they are now, these medications might have a place in your cat’s treatment.
 But cats on long-term NSAID’s need to be monitored closely for toxic side effects (hidden bleeding into the digestive system, anemia, kidney and liver toxicity, intestinal perforations, etc.)

 That leaves us with considerably less effective methods of pain control in cats than we have for dogs.
 The most commonly used one is a glucosamine and chondroitin nutritional supplement.
 Many owners of older, arthritic cats are pleased with their performance of these products and there is certainly no harm in giving them to your cat in reasonable doses.

 Another option are injections of Adequan (polysulfated glycosaminoglycan).
 They are an option if oral glucosamine/chondroitin is not effective.
-The company hypes this product shamelessly (ref), but perhaps it might help your pet.
+The company hypes this product shamelessly, but perhaps it might help your pet.
 It is not approved by the FDA for use in cats, but you can discuss its use with your veterinarian.
 Since both glucosamine/chondroitin and Adequan are usually used as part of a multi-faceted pain control program, it is hard to judge their true effectiveness.
-Controlled weight loss is important if your arthritic cat is overweight. (ref)
+Controlled weight loss is important if your arthritic cat is overweight. (read here)

 The warmth of an electric heating pad, used as a cat bed-liner, is also helpful as are good nail care, ramps, and litter boxes and food dishes with low sides.
 Some arthritic cats appreciate a gentle massage.
 As I mentioned earlier, be sure your cat is ambulatory enough to get off of any heat source once it finds it hot or uncomfortable.